Why Quality Early Education is Key to a Child's Future Success thumbnail

 • Reduced rates of incarceration, and less reliance on social service

-These broad-based impacts highlight the importance of early childhood education for individual and social success.
+These wide-ranging impacts underscore the critical importance of prioritizing early childhood education as a foundation for individual and societal success.

 Although the benefits of early education are obvious, there are several challenges that must be addressed.